How Hydrographic Film Selection Affects Print Quality and Appearance

 A protective clear coat is applied to enhance durability and provide a polished finish.
 This method enables the application of designs to complex and irregularly shaped objects, offering endless creative possibilities.

-Benefits of Water Transfer Printing
+What are the Benefits of Water Transfer Printing

 Hydrographics water transfer printing offers several advantages that make it a preferred choice for product designers: